Everything About Software Outsourcing in Latin America

 • Language: Spanish, English

-• Famous for: emeralds, El Dorado myth, coffee, food
+• Famous for: emeralds, the El Dorado myth, coffee, and food

-Colombia has earned the status of the software development outsourcing hotspot in South America.
+Colombia has earned the status of a software development outsourcing hotspot in South America.

-This, thanks to hiring and investment benefits that the government is actively offering to attract global IT leading companies.
+Thanks to the hiring and investment benefits that the government is actively offering to attract global IT leading companies.
+This rapid tech growth, along with the government incentives, might make it the right option for you.

 Peru